ehc-io/pocket2onenote/README.md

   **pagescraper.js** => run it first, it scrapes all the article pages and populates the db with the article urls it finds.
 > [run this script everytime you have new articles]

   **articlescraper.js** => run this one for grabing the actual content, it scrapes each article individually and saves in the db.
-Be aware you may hit pocket rate limit eventually.
-The script will count consecutive errors and will exit automatically, Be smart and don't scrape that hard otherwise you're IP is going to be rate limited forever.
+Be aware you may hit pocket rate limit eventually (BLOCKED).
+The script will count consecutive errors and will exit automatically.
+Be smart and don't scrape too often otherwise you're IP is going to be always blocked.
 > [run this script everytime you have new articles]

   **uploader.js** => Finally when articles are populated into db, this get the data out to MS One Note.